kubernetes/community/sig-cli/CONTRIBUTING.md

 Contributors looking to engage with the SIG cli community for a sustained period of time and looking to build working relationships with existing members.

-Route to becoming a SIG cli member as a reviewer or approver.
+Note, that this is the intended way if you plan to climb up the [contribution ladder].

 **How does it work?**

-Work items come from a backlog of groomed items provided by SIG cli community members.
+Let's say something more like this:

+* Join the weekly meetings
+* Say hi and show interest in becoming a contributor
-Each items has a stake holder willing to provide limited direction to contributors working on it.
-Contributors typically need to put in 10x the time per-issue as the maintainers providing direction.
-Contributors are expected to learn and do research to complete the task independently with only periodic direction (~weekly).
+* Pick a task in coordination with one of the maintainers
+* Contributors are expected to learn and do research to complete the task independently
+* Maintainers are willing to provide guidance periodically

 **What is expected of contributors?**

-Contributors are expected to make progress on items weekly and provide periodic updates to any issue they are working on.
-Contributors are expected exercise ownership of their code by fixing bugs that are discovered.
+* Show up in weekly meetings if possible
+* A commitment to work a specific amount of hours per week/month
+* Make regular progress, keep the maintainers informed
+* Take Ownership for assigned issues

 ### Self service